• Skip to primary navigation

 New Orleans Shrimp Remoulade

-Shrimp Remoulade (pronounced ruma-lahd) is a quintessential New Orleans dish composed of cold boiled shrimp with a spicy mustard-based dressing.
-It is generally served as a first course appetizer, making it perfect for Mardi Gras celebrations.
+Shrimp Remoulade (pronounced ruma-lahd) is a classic New Orleans dish composed of cold-boiled succulent shrimp with a spicy mustard-based dressing.
+It is generally served as a first-course appetizer, making it perfect for your mardi gras celebration or other special occasions.

 Spicy Shrimp Remoulade

-I like to serve the Shrimp Remoulade on a bed of lettuce or in a stemmed wine glass to awaken my guest’s taste buds.
+I like to serve the Shrimp Remoulade on a bed of lettuce or in stemmed wine glasses with lemon slices to awaken my guest's taste buds.

 Here's How I Boiled the Shrimp

 Perfectly cooked shrimp defines the quality of Shrimp Remoulade.
 Translated, this means that you should never overcook the shrimp.
-If you do, the shrimp will become tough and rubbery.
+If you do, overcooked shrimp will become tough and rubbery.

-I always use fresh head-on shrimp from the local fish market.
+I always use head-on fresh shrimp from the local fish market on the Gulf Coast.
 The size that I buy really depends on what looks the freshest.
-Today, I bought the 10 to 15 count shrimp (10 to 15 shrimp per pound) because they looked the best.
+Today, I bought the 10 to 15-count shrimp (10 to 15 shrimp per pound) because they looked the best.

 1. I started by cleaning and deveining the shrimp.
 Because I was making the Shrimp Remoulade, I left the tails on to make it easier to hold and dip.

-I brought the water to a boil, reduced the heat and let it simmer for about 15 minutes to meld the flavors.
+I brought the water to a boil, reduced the heat, and let it simmer for about 15 minutes to allow the flavors to blend together

 1. Next, I brought the water to a boil again over high heat and added the shrimp.
 Once the water returned to a boil, I cooked the shrimp for two minutes.